scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** force

-Blast a creature in range you can see with eldritch force.
-Make a spellcasting roll against the targets Strength.
-On success they take 1 wound, adding a wound die on a critical.
+Summon a burst of force at a creature in range you can see.
+Make a spellcasting roll against the targets strength save.
+On success they take 1 wound in force damage, adding a wound die on a critical.

 Add an enhanced die for every level cast above cantrip.